perak/kitchen-site/files/getting_started.md

 }
 ```

-In this example we have collection `"customers"` and component of type `"dataview"` inside `"home"` page.
+In this example we have collection `customers` and component of type `dataview` inside `home` page.

-Some of `"dataview"` component properties are:
+Some of `dataview` component properties are:

-- `text\_if\_empty` - text to be shown instead of empty table if collection is empty.
+- `text_if_empty` - text to be shown instead of empty table if collection is empty.
 - `query` - query used to filter data from collection.
 Must have "name", "collection" (existing collection name) and "filter" (mongo query being passed as param to `collection.find()`).
-- `insert\_route` - route name of existing page (usually containing form component) which will be opened when user clicks "insert" button.
+- `insert_route` - route name of existing page (usually containing form component) which will be opened when user clicks "insert" button.
-- `edit\_route` - route name of existing page (usually containing form component) which will be opened when user clicks "edit" icon.
+- `edit_route` - route name of existing page (usually containing form component) which will be opened when user clicks "edit" icon.
-- `details\_route` - route name of existing page which will be opened when user clicks item.
+- `details_route` - route name of existing page which will be opened when user clicks item.

 Each page route can receive params such as document `_id`.
 More about that later.